trcrsired/naive-cpp-containers/Readme.txt

 Death to std::move
 Death to entire hosted C++

-C++ standard library containers are completely usable since they are not freestanding.
+C++ standard library containers are completely unusable since they are not freestanding.
 No std::addressof but force exceptions?
 Are you kidding me?

 Reporting allocation failure with exceptions is a huge annoying shit.